 DocHub is a great solution if you’re a solopreneur or small business owner looking for a simple, cost-effective eSignature tool.

-You won’t get advanced features like document tracking or lots of integrations.
-You will, however, have lots of documents to edit, basic integrations with Gmail and Google Drive, and an intuitive interface.
+You won’t get advanced features like document analytics or lots of integrations.

 With DocuSign, you get more advanced features and a more modern user interface.